-During their stay at our festival, Movies that Matter supports protagonists from documentaries with a network and impact programme, and by offering them a stage at screenings and in the media.
-And we keep supporting them back home.
-With our Activist outreach and impact funding, Movies that Matter facilitates screenings in their home country, creating more awareness for the film and the work of the activists.
+Movies that Matter supports the protagonists from the Activist documentaries during their stay at the festival with a networking and impact programme.
+We also offer them a stage at screenings and in the media.
+Even after returning from the festival, we continue to support the activists.
+With our Activist outreach and impact funding, we facilitate screenings in their home countries and create more awareness for the film and the activists’ work.

 Insightful documentary chronicling the massive Venezuelan protests of 2017 and the contested presidential elections two years later.
 With a wide range of voices, from medical workers and a barber to opposition leaders and supporters of president Maduro.
 Telling a story playing out throughout the world today: that of authoritarianism versus democracy.
 The goals of the outreach project is to raise awareness, inspire people to take action and to do advocacy for the humanitarian and political situation in Venezuela.
 By organising virtual screenings, high level panels and a strong social media campaign international attention will be created between August and December 2021.